 Ulster University Faces Up to 450 Job Cuts Amid Funding Crisis as Green Party Demands Action

-Ulster University has announced that up to 450 jobs are at risk as the institution faces a significant funding shortfall, in a development that has drawn sharp criticism from the Green Party NI and raised serious concerns about the future of higher education in Northern Ireland.
+Ulster University has announced that up to 450 jobs are at risk β approximately 15% of its total workforce β as the institution faces a projected annual deficit of Β£25 million, in a development that has drawn sharp criticism from the Green Party NI, People Before Profit, and trade unions, and raised serious questions about the sustainability of higher education in Northern Ireland.

 Background